 Business moves at the speed of information, and delayed stats can delay your responsiveness.
 Creating unified reports across hybrid and multi-site centers is complicated by even slight differences in technology stacks, making custom queries a nightmare.

 Recommendation: Keep reports flowing with a consolidated cloud database that unifies all contact center sites and remote agents in real time.
-If working with hybrid or multi-site centers you'll want to standardize terms, acronyms and report structures as much as possible.
+When working with hybrid or multi-site centers you'll want to standardize terms, acronyms and report structures as much as possible.
 Review the KPIs you're currently tracking and consider adding new metrics if you see gaps in your business intelligence.

 There are a wealth of benefits to be gained by moving to the cloud—download 9 Reasons to Make the Move to a Cloud Contact Center to accelerate and modernize your business.

-White Paper: 9 Reasons to Make the Move to a Cloud Contact Center.
+eBook: 9 Reasons to Make the Move to a Cloud Contact Center.
 Discover how shifting from an on-premise contact center can transform operations, contain costs, and improve customer and agent satisfaction.

 Case Study: Bernard (formerly American Support).
 This BPO used an on-premise system for outbound and a cloud solution for inbound calls.
 A single, blended cloud solution improved agent productivity, post-call processes, and capacity for innovation.